prose-im/prose-core-views/README.md

 _Tested at NodeJS version: `v14.19.3`_

+## Preview

+_👉 The designs for all of the views are contained in the macOS app reference design [which can be found there](https://github.com/prose-im/prose-medley/blob/master/designs/app/prose-app-macos.sketch)._

 ## Installation

 To install all the build dependencies, you first need to install NodeJS (version `12` and above).